From the Independent Chapel in Pimlico (just off the right of the photo below) ….

 In 1797 Isaac Attenborough bought the five cottages on this site (from Samuel Coates of Underwood), pulled down two of them and built stables on their site.
 He converted the other three into an inn and the family lived there until 1878.
 (Waterhouse)

 Here Adeline seems to be referring not to Isaac but to Mark Attenborough.
 The latter was the son of Isaac — mentioned by Edgar Waterhouse (above) and whose gravestone we can see (also above).
 Mark had taken over the Sir John Warren Inn from his father in 1819

 Born in 1788 Mark was a son of farmer and cattle dealer Isaac and Jane (nee Pearson) and is variously described as publican, victualler, maltster, farmer and cattle dealer at Warren’s Arms or the Sir John Warren.

-In November 1825 he married Alice Mitchell eldest daughter of William and Sarah (nee Hously).
-Her family had moved from Calverton in Nottinghamshire to settle in the Pimlico area; we shall meet other members of this family shortly.
+On November 26th, 1825 he married Alice Mitchell eldest daughter of William and Sarah (nee Hously).
+Her family had moved from Calverton in Nottinghamshire to settle in the Pimlico area of Ilkeston; we shall meet other members of this family shortly.

 Just over six months before his death Mark was presented by members of the Rutland Lodge of Oddfellows, Manchester Unity, with a portrait of himself, the work of John Brassington, portrait painter of Friar Gate, Derby.
 At the ceremony and presenting the portrait, Dr. Norman spoke warmly of Mark; “none could surpass the integrity and uprightness which had marked Mr. Attenborough’s long career of life… it approved itself to all; to the members of that Lodge especially, whose treasurer he had been for a period of thirty years…”.